-Deliver to the Office of Contract Com oliance and Administrator Support MH 338 This
+Deliver to the Office of Contract Com pliance and Administrator Support MH 338 This

 grievance was received on (date) by

 and was delivered by (check one)

-( ) certified or registered, restricted requested mail;( ) personal delivery d delivery, return receipt
+() certified or registered, restricted requested mail;() personal delivery d delivery, return receipt

 GRIEVANT NAME: DATE:

 DIVISION:

 DEPARTMENT:

 HOME ADDRESS:

 HOME PHONE:

 CAMPUS AND EMAIL ADDRESS:

 CAMPUS PHONE:

 University Policy or Regulation Violated:

-Statement of grievance including date of act(s) or omission(s) complained of:
+Statement of grievance including date of act(s) of or omission(s) complained of:

 Remedy Sought:

-Remedy Jodgitt.

-I will be represented in this grievance by: (check one)
+I will be represented in this grievance by : (check one)

-( ) Myself ( ) Legal Counsel ( ) Other, spe I understand that this grievance will not b ecify ne processed if the act(s) or omission(s)
+() Myself () Legal Counsel () Other, specified in the specified of the ecify De processed if the act(s) or omission(s)

-complained of herein are, or become, the subproceeding. oject of any other administrative or judicia
+complained of herein are, or become, the sulproceeding. bject of any other administrative or judicia

 Signature of Grievant

 Please provide name, phone, and email address for Legal Counsel:

+,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 (6) Step Two Procedures.